Skip to the content.

 At a minimum, the page must:

 You are welcome to create your design page with any technology that you’d like.
-If you are not familiar with web design, I’d encourage you to look into Wordpress.
+If you are not familiar with web design, I’d encourage you to look into using your Davidson Domain.
+From there, you can build a website using the Wordpress app inside of your Davidson Domain.
 There are a number of other free templates you can find online, or you’re welcome to build out your own fully custom design.
-I recommend hosting on Github Pages, which will handle hosting and version control.
+You will need your website to be hosted on a server (meaning anyone could access your website from anywhere), so if you host your website on somewhere besides Davidson Domains (free) or GitHub pages (free), check to make sure there aren’t any costs ($) associated with it.
+You should only need the free tier of any hosting platform.

 There are a number of design questions you need to answer:

-Particularly for the context of a course like this, I think it is important that you don’t simply take the theme at face value, but modify it to fit your own goals.
+You are encouraged to create a beautiful, unique website that showcases your design personality.
+You may use existing templates, but particularly for the context of a course like this, I think it is important that you don’t simply take the theme at face value, but modify it to fit your own goals.

 Deliverables